qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 * Delete feature
 * No action

-For some type of errors, you can change the default action between some specific action or :guilabel:`No action`.

 .. tip:: **Fix multiple errors**

    You can fix multiple errors by selecting more than one row in the table with the *CTRL + click* action.

+The default action can be changed with the last icon |options| :guilabel:`Error resolution settings` For some type of errors, you can change the default action between some specific action or :guilabel:`No action`.

 Finally, you can choose which :guilabel:`attribute to use when merging features by attribute value`.